eliellis/localstack-multipart-issue-repro/README.md

 ## Repro instructions

-Assume you have a `.env` file with the following contents:
+Assume you have a `.env` file in the root of the checkout folder with the following contents:

 ```bash
 LOCALSTACK_API_KEY=XXXXXX